Environment & Conservation

 Providing Clean Water

 In New Mexico, as in much of the arid West, committing federal resources for water infrastructure and projects is not a luxury; it is a necessity.
-I am dedicated to making sure that New Mexico communities receive much needed investments for infrastructure like wastewater treatment plants and water lines.
-In coordination with the Environmental Protection Agency, I’m working to make sure that we get the necessary funding for safe and reliable water infrastructure.
+I am dedicated to making sure that New Mexico communities receive much needed investments for infrastructure like drinking and wastewater treatment plants and water lines.
+In my capacity on the Energy and Water Appropriations Subcommittee, I’m working to make sure that we get the necessary funding for safe and reliable water infrastructure.